hilfran-marquez/Hilfran-Marquez/README.md

 <h1> Hi there! 👋, my name is Hilfran Marquez. </h1>

 With over 5 years of diverse experience spanning roles as a Project Manager, Systems Administrator, and Technical Support, I bring a holistic understanding of information technology.
 My career journey reflects a passion for customer support and a commitment to delivering exceptional technical solutions.
 My focus is on efficient problem-solving and providing top-notch technical support to drive success in the IT field.
 In addition, I have developed strong skills in project management, team leadership, technology equipment management and customer service.
-My proactive, results-oriented approach and analytical skills have enabled me to successfully tackle challenges and contribute to the growth of the organisations I have worked for.
+My proactive, results-oriented approach and analytical skills have enabled me to successfully tackle challenges and contribute to the growth of the organizations I have worked for.
 Highly motivated and results-oriented professional with a passion for learning new technologies and understanding their societal impact.
 Thrives in challenging environments and continuously seeks opportunities for self-improvement.

 <h2>Technologies</h2>